 The third option is to use GPIO jumpers.
 Simply connect the 5v (Pin 2) and a ground pin (pin 6) from the Raspberry Pi GPIO pins to the relevant pins on the display board (They are clearly marked).

 It is important to make sure you have a powerful enough power supply if powering both the device from the one source.

-If you have turned your Raspberry Pi and there is no output on the touchscreen or there are other issues, then it is likely your operating system is out of date.
-This is a super easy fix simply run the following commands if you need to update your Pi.
+If you have turned your Raspberry Pi and there is no output on the touchscreen, or there are other issues, then it is likely your operating system is out of date.
+This issue is a super easy fix, just run the following commands if you need to update your Pi.